English

 The complaint must concern journalistic practice of either a professional journalist or someone who, on a regular basis and for remuneration, collaborates on the editorial content of a mass medium.

-Besides, the Press Council cannot treat complaints concerning the maintaining of the standard of good taste or general complaints against the press.
+Besides, the Council or Journalism cannot treat complaints concerning the maintaining of the standard of good taste or general complaints against the press.
 The complaint always must be in regard of a specific matter, as far as journalistic practice is concerned.

-Since the change from a disciplinary council to a council of opinion the Press Council no longer can impose a sentence on the journalist.
-Neither can the Press Council assure the complainant financial compensation.
-The Press Council gives its opinion on a complaint and publishes its decision on its website and in the professional magazine for journalists.
+Since the change from a disciplinary council to a council of opinion the Council or Journalism no longer can impose a sentence on the journalist.
+Neither can the Council or Journalism assure the complainant financial compensation.
+The Council or Journalism gives its opinion on a complaint and publishes its decision on its website and in the professional magazine for journalists.
 Also it circulates its decisions on a wide scale by sending it to the national news agency and to several other media.

-As a satisfaction to the complainant and as a contribute to the debate on journalistic ethics, it is of great importance that media publish the opinions of the Press Council, especially those on valid or partially valid complaints.
+As a satisfaction to the complainant and as a contribute to the debate on journalistic ethics, it is of great importance that media publish the opinions of the Council or Journalism, especially those on valid or partially valid complaints.
 The number of media, which actually publish in valid and partially valid cases, is now around two-third, and still growing.